 - Brushing the dough with cool water before each fold helps create steam as the croissants bake.
 The steam will push the layers even higher for a bigger rise and flakier texture.

 - The times in the recipe are estimates.
 The actual times will vary based on how active your starter is and the ambient temperature.
+The times will also be longer is you choose not to use the commercial yeast.

 Over 100 croissants later, I can tell you that Sourdough Croissants have a depth of flavor that sets them apart from those made with commercial yeast.
 If you have a sourdough starter, I’m sure you know what I mean.